 The standard timetable involves around 10-12 hours of scheduled lectures and practical classes weekly, but there will be additional module-related seminars and personal tutorials scheduled throughout each semester and independent study is an integral component for each module.

-Our students learn through a wide variety of interactive and innovative teaching and learning methods, including lectures, personal tutorials, academic seminars, workshops, social media groups, and practical research classes.
-They also participate in research projects to build first-hand experience of research which proves to be invaluable when students go on to design and conduct their own Psychology Independent Research Project in the third year.
+You will learn through a wide variety of interactive and innovative teaching and learning methods, including lectures, personal tutorials, academic seminars, workshops, social media groups, and practical research classes.

-During the Psychology Independent Research Project, students work collaboratively with staff to conduct novel and original research.
-Some students even go on to publish their Psychology Independent Research Projects in academic peer-reviewed journals and present their findings at national and international research conferences.
+During your third year, you will work collaboratively with psychology staff on an independent research project.
+Some of our students even go on to publish their independent research projects in academic peer-reviewed journals and present their findings at national and international research conferences.

-Third year Psychology optional modules include (but are not limited to): Forensic Psychology; Applied Behaviour Analysis; Neuropsychology; Work Psychology; Psychopathology, and Drugs and Behaviour.
+Third year Psychology optional modules include: Forensic Psychology; Applied Behaviour Analysis; Neuropsychology; Work Psychology; Psychopathology, and Drugs and Behaviour.

-Third year Criminology optional modules include (but are not limited to): Criminalisation of Sex; Diversity, Crime and Criminal Justice; Sexual Crimes, and Terrorism: The Legal Response.
+Third year Criminology optional modules include: Criminalisation of Sex; Diversity, Crime and Criminal Justice; Sexual Crimes, and Terrorism: The Legal Response.